new-eden-social/new-eden-social/README.md

 ```

 ## Start
-Project consits of microservices.
+Project consits of different services.

-Main service is API (which isnt "micro"), that servs all the data for web.
-Then we have Updater, which periodicly updates characters/corporations/alliances with changing/live data.
+Main service is AP, that serves all the data for web.
+Then we have Updater, which periodically updates characters/corporations/alliances with changing/live data.
 And Killmails, which is listening for new killmails that happen in game and creates appropriate posts/events.

 ### API
 ```